Whitney Houston: Residences

+The front entrance of Houston's Mendham Township home.

-Following graduation from Mount Saint Dominic Academy in 1981, Houston moved to a two-bedroom apartment at Woodbridge Township with Robyn Crawford.
-By early 1986, Houston had relocated to a bigger apartment in Fort Lee, just minutes away from Manhattan, before purchasing a mansion in Mendham Township with help from her father in late 1987.
-The 13,607-square-foot house had been built in the year prior to Houston purchasing the property.
-The house was the primary location for Houston and Bobby Brown's 1992 wedding.
-Six years later, in 1993, Houston purchased a second home in the city, located at 1 Crossway.
-The home served as the singer's personal recording studio at which she recorded some of her material, prominently the recording of My Love Is Your Love.
+Following graduation from Mount Saint Dominic Academy in 1981, Houston moved to a two-bedroom apartment at Woodbridge Township with Robyn Crawford that October.

+By early 1986, Houston had relocated to a bigger apartment in Fort Lee, just minutes away from Manhattan.
+The apartment would later be used as the official headquarters of her management and production company, Nippy Inc., which Houston formed in late 1986, and with whom her father presided over during the company's duration.

+With help from her father, Houston purchased a mansion in Mendham Township, located at 22 North Gate Road, in late 1987.
+The 13,607-square-foot house had been built the year prior to Houston purchasing the property.

+The house was the primary location for Houston and Bobby Brown's 1992 wedding as well as its driveway being the site where Houston took the photo for the cover of her 1998 album, My Love Is Your Love.

+In 1993, Houston purchased a second home in the township, located at 1 Cross Way.
+The home served as the singer's personal recording studio at which she recorded her material, prominently the recordings of The Preacher's Wife, My Love Is Your Love and Just Whitney.

 During the latter years of her marriage to Brown, Houston lived in Alpharetta, Georgia, a suburb of Atlanta, splitting time between there and Mendham.
 In 2003, the couple purchased a mansion in Alpharetta, where much of the taping of the reality series, Being Bobby Brown, was filmed.

+Following her separation from Brown, Houston rented a palatial house in Laguna Hills, California in April 2006 and lived there until 2008.

-Houston's last house prior to her death was a townhouse, also located in Alpharetta.
+Houston's last house prior to her death was an Alpharetta-based townhouse that was co-owned by Houston's daughter.
 Houston also owned a condo at Williams Island in Aventura, Florida, a suburb of Miami.
-Following her separation from Brown, Houston rented a palatial house in Laguna Hills, California in April 2006 and lived there until 2008.